gracieArmour/Chill-Drive-Pokedex/README.md

 ## NOTE FOR USAGE
-Not included in this git file is a file titled `.env` in the root directory, containing database credential info and the port required for the app to function.
+Not included in this git repo is a file titled `.env` in the root directory, containing database credential info and the port required for the app to function.
 It looks like this:

 ```